Scholarships & Financial Aid

 The Post-9/11 G.I.
 Bill, which offers federal benefits, is designed to provide substantial educational benefits to servicemen and women.
 It covers a large part of the cost of a Whitworth degree.
 Visit our website to learn more about veteran education benefits available to you.

-Whitworth's veterans advisor in the registrar's office (509.777.3798) can assist you in determining your eligibility.
+Whitworth's VA certifying official in the registrar's office (509.777.3508) can assist you in determining your eligibility.
 The Whitworth Financial Aid Office will then work with you to ensure that you receive the proper assistance.